Nan Lian Garden Hong Kong

-The entrance of Nan Lian Garden Hong Kong
+Entrance of Nan Lian Garden Hong Kong

 The landscaping along the way heading towards the first exhibition hall, the Chinese Timber Architectural Gallery

-There are 3 main exhibition halls and 2 tea houses, a big fish pond, a waterfall and a few small buildings which are the common set up of the Wealthy in their gardens in the past.
+There are 3 main exhibition halls and 2 tea houses, a big fish pond, a waterfall and a few small buildings which are the common set up of the riches in their gardens in the past.

 The first exhibition hall shows a scaled down miniature of several buildings built in the past which still exist today.
 The models highlight some of the differences between the building styles.